Touchkin/FlexiAI/Instructions.md

 # FlexiAI: Comprehensive Development Plan

 ## Project Overview
-FlexiAI is a Python wheel package that provides a unified interface for multiple GenAI providers (OpenAI, Gemini, Claude) with automatic failover capabilities using circuit breaker pattern.
+FlexiAI is a Python wheel package that provides a unified interface for multiple GenAI providers (OpenAI, Vertex AI, Claude) with automatic failover capabilities using circuit breaker pattern.

+**Note**: GeminiProvider (Developer API) has been removed.
+Use VertexAIProvider for Google's Gemini models on GCP.

 ---